 Are there any books or videos on Fast Draw?

-There aren't any books available that tell about how to do Fast Draw, but there is a DVD available that can help you learn a lot more about the sport.
-Cal Eilrich, the many time world champion, has a two hour video that shows almost everything that someone needs to know about Fast Draw.
+There aren't any books available that tell about how to do Fast Draw, but there is a series of on-line instructional videos at Fast Draw 101 with Howard Darby that will give you a lot more information on the sport of Fast Draw.
+Also, Cal Eilrich has a two hour video that shows almost everything that someone needs to know about Fast Draw.
 You can find The Art of Fast Draw at gunvideo.com.

 There don't seem to be any Fast Draw clubs near me.
 Can I start my own?

 You bet!
 Many Fast Draw clubs were started by people who were interested, but looked at the local contact list and didn't see anyone else doing it in their area.
 This FAQ and the rest of the site is a good place to start with some basic information, then you can also check out the forum and Facebook group mentioned in the paragraph above to ask questions or check for shooters in your area that aren't mentioned on the contact list.

 Once you decide to form your own club you'll need to find somewhere to shoot.
 Some people find local indoor gun clubs that will let them book regular times.
 Depending on local ordinance or bylaws you may be able to fire wax bullets in your own garage, barn or workshop.
 You'll need a few sheets of 5/8" plywood to act as a backstop, or you can use a few layers of old carpeting hanging loosely behind the target as a bullet trap (make sure it's not hanging against a wall, otherwise the bullets will bounce back at you).
 For your equipment you can check the links page or ask for recommendations on the forums.